 If you want strong quads, round glutes and calves that pop, you'd better start working out with barbells today.
-When it comes to building leg definition, nothing beats weighted squats. deadlifts, glute bridges and the likes.
-Barbells work way more effectively for these exercises than dumbbells.
+When it comes to building leg definition, nothing beats weighted squats, deadlifts, glute bridges, etc. Barbells work way more effectively for these exercises than dumbbells.

 Reason #3: barbells are better for compound exercises

 Doing compound exercises has loads of benefits.
-They burn more calories than isolation workouts (you use more muscles), tend not to overload any muscle groups too much and just better for building strength in general.
-By doing only these five exercises, you can workout pretty much every muscle in the body in the shortest time possible.
-Full body workouts don't get more time and cost effective than this.
+They burn more calories than isolation workouts (you use more muscles), tend not to overload any muscle groups too much and are just better for building strength in general.
+By doing only these five exercises, you can work out pretty much every muscle in the body in the shortest time possible.
+Full-body workouts don't get more time and are more cost-effective than this.